AustralianBioCommons/how-to-hub/pages/contributing.md

 - The guide is relevant to a national audience
 - The guide provides enduring access to digital technique(s), data or tool(s) needed to conduct world class research

 {% include callout.html type="important" content="A guide does not necessarily need to use the How-to Guide template to be included in the How-to Hub.
+If you have an existing guide in your own format, skip to step 3.
 If you are unsure about whether your guide is suitable, please [contact us](https://www.biocommons.org.au/contact-form)." %}

 If you answered yes above, follow this process: